Heathrow's new boss face baggage chaos on first day in job

 The baggage problem brought back memories of the disastrous opening of Terminal 5 in 2008 when hundreds of flights were cancelled and thousands of bags were lost.

-Terminal 2, a 2.5 billion pound project which was re-opened last week by Queen Elizabeth, has also suffered minor problems with its IT systems.
+Terminal 2, a 2.5 billion pound ($4.25 billion) project which was re-opened last week by Queen Elizabeth, has also suffered minor problems with its IT systems.

 Two airlines - Thai Airways and Turkish Airlines -said they had delayed their move from Terminal 3 to Terminal 2 after the airport started testing the whole baggage system to find faults.